nikgeo01/Pygame-project----Rider-/README.md

 ## Acknowledgments
 - [Pygame](https://www.pygame.org/): The Pygame library used for game development.
 - [Stack Overflow](https://stackoverflow.com/): The Stack Overflow community for providing helpful insights and solutions to programming challenges.
+- [OpenAI](https://openai.com/): OpenAI for their contributions to the development of advanced language models like GPT.

+Enjoy playing the Rider Game!
+Feel free to contribute or provide feedback.